- Catalog Home

 If you think you have been a victim of sex or gender discrimination, or if you are aware of its existence in any of our education programs or activities, or you have any questions about the sexual or gender misconduct policy, you can get help from any of the offices/individuals below:

-Faculty or Staff: Contact the Chief Human Resource Officer and Title IX Coordinator, your supervisor, or Campus Police;
+Faculty or Staff: Contact the Vice President for Human Resources and Title IX Coordinator, your supervisor, or Wake Tech Campus Police;

-Visitors, Applicants for employment: Contact Chief Human Resource Officer or Campus Police.
+Visitors, Applicants for employment: Contact Vice President for Human Resources or Wake Tech Campus Police.

 SEXUAL/GENDER MISCONDUCT PLAN & PLAN EXPECTATIONS